 See Image transformations for more details about the possible transformation options and the supported crop modes.

-Cloudinary automatically checks whether whether Facebook pictures have changed, according to a pre-defined caching period.
-If it has, Cloudinary automatically re-fetches the original image as well as all transformed images in any format or dimension.
-By default, Facebook images are refreshed once every 7 days.
-If you need a different caching period, open a support request.
+Cloudinary automatically checks whether Facebook pictures have changed, according to a pre-defined caching period.
+If so, Cloudinary automatically re-fetches the original image as well as all transformed images.
+By default, Facebook images are checked for changes once every 7 days.
+Cloudinary customers with a paid account can request to change this default expiration time to any desired interval by submitting a support request.